Pricing & Cost8 min read·Updated 2026-05-20

 What Does the Free Tier Include?

 What it does not give you: phone credits, A/B testing, advanced intent data filters, custom fields, API access, or bulk export.
-If you need any of those, you need a paid plan.
+For any real outbound volume, you need Basic at minimum.

 What Are the Paid Plans?